algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 You can customize two aspects of any Bitbucket Server repository that's created for an algorithm: the repository's owner, and its name.

 By default, all Bitbucket Server repositories are the project configured by your administrator.
-These projects are listed in the "Repository Owner" dropdown:
+These projects are listed in the "Repository Owner" drop-down:

 If you decide to use an alternative name, we recommend that you use only letters, numbers, hyphens, and/or underscores.
 While Bitbucket Server will accept characters outside this range, it will replace any unsupported characters with an underscore, resulting in an undesirable repository name.